SSpzcee/Asunder-PHB/phb/md/Suna Clans.md

 ### **Dehydration**

 This is a Status Effect.
-Every stack of Dehydration you have applies a \-1 to Resistance rolls, Stamina rolls, and a \-0.3 to PDB .
+Every stack of Dehydration you have applies a -1 to fatigue rolls.
 Dehydrate stacks fully with itself; Dehydration 3 added to Dehydration 2 making a single Dehydration 5 status.

 You are suffering from extreme Dehydration, with the moisture literally stripped out of your cells, causing skin and bone to become brittle and sapping them of vigor.
-For every 3 stacks of Dehydrate, your Wounding thresholds are reduced by 5% and the amount of AP you gain every 20 ICs reduced by 1\.
+For every 3 stacks of Dehydrate, your Wounding thresholds are reduced by 5% and the amount of AP you gain every 20 ICs reduced by 1.

-When you advance a fatigue level, halve your Dehydration Status (Rounding up).

-Additionally, as Speed (X \* 2\) Action, you can drink X gallons of water from a container or from linking Water Creation Technique to the action (not off the battlefield; have some dignity\!), which removes X \* 2 points of Dehydration.
-Outside of combat, victims lose 2 Dehydrate every 10 minutes OOC (hour IC), but only so long as they drink plenty of water.
+Every 15 IC you reduce your Dehydration by 1 and when you advance a fatigue level, you halve your Dehydration Status (Rounding up).
+Additionally, as Speed (X * 2) Action, you can drink X gallons of water from a container or from linking Water Creation Technique to the action (not off the battlefield; have some dignity!), which removes X * 2 points of Dehydration.

 ### **Shrivel**